 An alternative to Likert scaling is Guttman or ‘cumulative’ scaling.
 In a Guttman scale, responses to items are contingent on the amount of an underlying construct.
 The items on such a scale measure only a single dimension, and, thus, if the individual agrees with a given item he or she should also agree with all other items that represent it, from least extreme to most extreme attitudes (Manheim, 1977).
 Guttman scales are characterised by the implicational or scalable nature of their items.
 That is, tasks that can be successfully completed only when component subtasks are completed in a certain order are then considered implicational or scalable in nature (Gothwal, Wright, Lamoureux, & Pesudovs, 2009).
 The final score obtained from Guttman scaling is equivalent to the highest item the respondent has answered.
 From this final score, one can summarise all other items that the participant has answered.
 Under these conditions the scale is said to be fully implicational.
 For example, a person scoring a “3” on a five item scale, will agree with items 1-3 and disagree with items 4-5.
 The Guttman scale is not statistical because it leaves no room for error estimation (Gothwal et al., 2009).
 In the present study, ‘cumulativeness’ refers to how an interviewer’s negative perceptions about a suspect can constitute an extreme negative attitude.

 To develop MIIPSS, it has been hypothesised that interviewers’ attitudes towards a member of a group are based on perceived positive and negative aspects of the group (Fishbein & Ajzen, 1974).
 It has been further hypothesised that if the interviewer holds any negative attitudes towards the suspect, this could lead to judging the suspect on the basis of that perceived negative aspect (such as ‘members of a particular ethnic group are drug dealers or involved in knife crimes’, or ‘the community in a particular area is troublesome’).
 There is a distinct possibility this may lead the interviewer to presume the suspect guilty even before the interview.
 Once the interviewer has presumed the suspect guilty, the interviewer’s expectations of guilt may lead the interviewer to a self-fulfilling prophecy.
 His or her expectations of guilt would result in both seeking information that confirms an existing belief, while not seeking, and even avoiding, information that disconfirms the belief (Hill et al., 2008; Kassin et al., 2003).
 Both these studies found that stereotyping affected questioning styles, which at its most extreme can lead to a coercive form of interviewing.
+The MIIPSS has been developed in order to measure the suspects and lawyers perceptions about the possible prejudicial stereotyping displayed by the police interviewers’ when they (police interviewers) undertook the task to interview suspects from certain groups.

 Methods